Call Lifeline

 FYI: If you aren’t happy with your Lifeline system, you can return it within 30 days for a refund on equipment and monitoring.
 However, you may still be charged for activation and restocking.

-LifeLine Background
+Lifeline Background

 Dating back to 1972, Lifeline was the first medical alert brand to serve North America.
 It was the brainchild of the late Dr. Andrew Dibner, a gerontology-focused professor at Boston University.
 He grew the company with his wife Susan Dibner, a social worker by training.
 At first, they marketed Lifeline systems to hospitals.
-Then in the early 1980s, Lifeline became available for home use.4 Their first mobile unit, GoSafe, hit the market in 2014.
+Then in the early 1980s, Lifeline became available for home use.
+Their first mobile unit, GoSafe, hit the market in 2014.

 Lifeline was acquired by Royal Philips in 2006.
 Since the sale, the company has maintained a strong reputation with seniors and their loved ones.
 You can learn more about the brand background in our recent LifeLine review.